 Presale Tickets: Avoid the hassle and get fast entry with presale pool party tickets.
 You can see ticket listings above and avoid the long waits and hassels.
 You can also check out the full Vegas DJ Schedules for tickets to nightclubs, lounges, and dayclubs.

 Guestlist: Some pool parties offer guestlist access.
 This is basically only for women and perhaps couples.
-You can contact a club host and see if you can get added to a guestlist which may speed up your time in the line and avoid entry all together.
+You can contact a club host and see if you can get added to a guest list which may speed up your time in the line and avoid entry altogether.

 VIP access is obviously the most expensive but could end up being cost-effective as well for larger groups of guys.

 Guarantee entry to a pool party by purchasing a VIP package.
 This option is similar to bottle service at a nightclub, where a set minimum spend will grant you seating with table service, bottles and mixers, except at a dayclub food can be counted toward your minimum as well.

-VIP options such as a daybed or cabana is highly recommend for a group of guys that wants to avoid cover, long wait times, and drink a fair amount of liquor.
+VIP options such as a daybed or cabana is highly recommended for a group of guys that wants to avoid cover, long wait times, and drink a fair amount of liquor.
 It is also hard not to have a great time with this option!

 VIP service minimums vary based on demand such as holiday weekends or popular DJs performing.
 Guests can anticipate a minimum charge of around $1,000 for a daybed and up to $5000 for a cabana on a busy weekend.
 This package may be the only way to go if you plan to attend with a large group of guys.